Day one in Paris with a nine-year-old and friend

-I’ve been put in charge of getting us to the centre of town on the Metrolitain – I love the challenge, so here we are working out coloured lines, numbered tracks, directions, train changes and destinations.
+I’ve been put in charge of getting us to the center of town on the Metropolitan – I love the challenge, so here we are working out colored lines, numbered tracks, directions, train changes and destinations.

 The sun is shining as we cross the River Seine and there are parts of my body that have not seen the sun for a long time.
 Is the world ready for this white skin?
 I joke.

 Notre Dame was on our list and we wanted to go up to the top (side entry) but the line up was over 2 hours, and it is really hot, so we might come back and do that another day.